dennis-magnusson/booksharing-app/README.md

-Booksharing App is a full-stack web app for selling ýour used school books.

-Personal project I started while in high school mostly as a exercise to practice web development.
+Platform for buying and selling used school books online.
+A personal project I started while in high school mostly as a exercise to practice web development.

-Created by Dennis Magnusson